Omotenashi – Japanese hospitality and education

 Below we will see some aspects of Japan and its culture that show Omotenashi:

-• Apologize for anything, even if it's not your fault;
+- Apologize for anything, even if it is not your fault;

-• Trying to help even if you don't have the ability;
+- Try to help even if you don't have the capacity;

-• The toilet seat lifts up by itself;
+- The toilet seat lifts up on its own;

 Of course, not everything is wonderful, not all people are the same, this means that not all Japanese people practice this philosophy and lifestyle.

-Understand that everything is relative and that there will always be good and bad people everywhere, think about it before commenting nonsense.
-What matters is everyone doing their part and practicing the omotenashi.
+Understand that everything is relative and that there will always be good and bad people anywhere, think about this before commenting nonsense.
+What matters is for everyone to do their part and practice omotenashi.

-Hope you enjoyed the article.
+I hope you enjoyed the article.
 If you liked it, share it and leave your comments.
-Do you know another point that serves as an example to show the culture of omotenashi?
+Do you know another example that illustrates the culture of omotenashi?